guardian/dotcom-rendering/README.md

 ### VSCode

-We recommend using the Visual Studio Code (VSCode) IDE.
-VSCode includes built in TypeScript language support and has a rich library of extensions which let you add formatters, debuggers,and tools to your installation to support your development workflow.
+We recommend using the [VSCode](https://code.visualstudio.com/) IDE.
+VSCode includes built in TypeScript language support and has a rich library of extensions which let you add formatters, debuggers and tools to your installation to support your development workflow.

-You can download VSCode from [https://code.visualstudio.com/](https://code.visualstudio.com/)

 Recommended VSCode extensions are listed in `.vscode/extensions.json` and VSCode should prompt you to install these when you open the project.
-You can also find these extensions Command Palette (shift + cmd + P) and typing the 'Extensions: Show Recommended Extensions command' or by searching for '@recommended' in the extensions pane.
+You can also find these extensions using Command Palette (shift + cmd + P) and typing the 'Extensions: Show Recommended Extensions command' or by searching for '@recommended' in the extensions pane.

 #### Auto fix on save

-We recommend you update your workspace setting to auto fix prettier errors on save.
-You can use the Command Palette (shift + cmd + P) to open user or workspace settings, just type in `Preferences: Open Workspace Settings`.
-You can then search for 'tslint.autoFixOnSave'.
-In your `settings.json` then set:
+We recommend you update your workspace settings to automatically fix formatting errors on save.
+Follow these steps to do this:

+1. Open the Command Palette (shift + cmd + P) and type `Preferences: Open Workspace Settings`.
+2. Search for 'tslint.autoFixOnSave'.
+3. Update your `settings.json` with:

 ```json
     "tslint.autoFixOnSave": true,